 And I’m going to reveal these experts’ secrets and tricks in this article!

-Apply these key strategies for the fast growth of your own blog!
+Apply these simple SEO tips for the fast growth of your own blog or website!

 Those people, whose posts we read on a near daily basis, reveal the intricacies of their skills.
-Their posts are filled with helpful pieces of advice!
+Their posts are filled with helpful pieces of SEO tips!

-Just these TOP 5 online marketing experts alone have 636 blog posts.
+Just these TOP 5 SEO marketing experts alone have 636 blog posts.
 On average, each post consists of more than 4,000 words!!!
 That means you can read one post in just 18 minutes.
-However, it takes more than 190 hours of reading ALONE to learn these 5 experts’ SEO recommendations in their entirety!
+However, it takes more than 190 hours of reading ALONE to learn these 5 experts’ SEO tricks in their entirety!

 So what should we do when there is simply too much information?